zxdb/ZX-Ed/README.md

 #### Database creation

-* Download `ZXDB_mysql.sql` from [ZXDB](https://github.com/zxdb/ZXDB), then run it using a database client (such as HeidiSQL) as UTF8.
+* Download `ZXDB_mysql.sql` from [ZXDB](https://github.com/zxdb/ZXDB), then execute it using a database client (such as HeidiSQL) as UTF8.
 It will create database ZXDB and populate it.
-* Run `scripts/zxed_prepare.sql` using the same database client as UTF8.
+* Execute `scripts/zxed_prepare.sql` using the same database client as UTF8.
 It will prepare ZXDB for editing, mainly adding version control to protect against concurrent changes from multiple users (later the original ZXDB structure can be restored by executing `scripts/zxed_reindex.sql`).

 #### Tomcat preparation